ciaralynch72/CI-Project-1/README.md

 My mentor Guido Cecilio was extremely generous with his time and sharing helpful tips with me throughout out mentor sessions.
 It really helped to know I was on the right track and to have his expertise to learn from.

 - #### Cohort Facilitators
-Code Institutes Facilitators were great throughout the project, answering questiosn and encouraging us to the finish line.
+Code Institutes Facilitators were great throughout the project, answering questions and encouraging us to the finish line.
 They also made it easy to stay on track and keep everyone up to date.
 Thanks Kenan Wright and Kascia Bogucka.

 - #### Code Institute and MSLETB
 Big thank you to Code institute for creating such a great learning platform that gave me the tools and knowledge to create this website and for MSLETB for the opportunity to participate in this course.